 The North Falkland Basin is a failed rift formed during the break-up of the ancient landmass - Gondwanaland.
 The Basin is further divided into a northern, or main, basin and a southern basin (Duncan, 2006).
-PL032 and PL033 are located in this northern basin.
+PL023 and PL024 are located in this southern basin.